JarvisSan22/OPC-N3_python/README.md

 '@reboot python3 AQ/OPCscripts/start.py'

 ### SDS011 support

 With an plugged in SDS011, in 'variables.py' add "/dev/ttyUSB0" as the first variable in RUNPORTS and do the same for the name (i.e DSO11_1) in RUNSEN.
-Instead of running start.py, run 'python3 start-SDS.py'.
+Instead of running start.py, run 'python start-SDS.py' (for some currently unknown reason python3 does not work with the SDS, will fix soon).
 This will add a columns for the SDSO11s; pm2.5, pm10 and the other unkownvalue (assumed to be TSP) reading.